-Fro m: Your ref.
+Fro om: Your ref.
 Our ref.
-Reply to Observations on a Submitted Variety Denomination То : [Bo reply to your objection to the denomination [ of 1.
+Reply to Observations on a Submitted Variety Denomination То : [Bo n reply to your objection to the denomination [] for the vari cal name/UPOV code], we wish to inform you that: ety of 1.
 In our opinion there is sufficient difference between the names 2.
-The [authority] accepted this denomination and no objections were received during the prescrib period after publishing. ed 3.
+The [authority] accepted this denomination and no objections were received during the prespection after publishing. scribed 3.
 This variety has been registered under this name on 4.
 First publication as proposed denomination in 5.
 The applicant has been requested for another denomination.
 6. This is the same variety.
 7. Application on the variety has been withdrawn/rejected.
 8. The applicant has withdrawn the proposed denomination for the variety.
 9. Other Copies sent to the authorities of the other members of the Union Da te: Signature: